SOWING AND REAPING

 Grace as employed above refers to the willingness of the Christian to share his material resources, not to God overlooking his sins.

 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 (II Corinthians 12:9)

 “My grace is sufficient for you” refers to the virtue, wisdom, and power of Christ as He enables Paul to fulfill his apostleship.
 Grace, in this usage, is not referring to a covering of sin.

 You have become estranged from Christ, you who attempt to be justified by law; you have fallen from grace.
 (Galatians 5:4)

 Again we see that Paul did not contrast grace with righteous behavior but with the Law of Moses.
 The Book of Galatians is an argument against obtaining salvation by keeping the Law of Moses, not against endeavoring to walk in moral purity, peace, sobriety, and dedication to the Lord

-In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; (Ephesians 1:7).
+In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace (Ephesians 1:7)